bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  In the console.log, when it's asking for the 'name' parameter.
+It is borrowing that info from the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name, 'Dan', stays the same, while the 'newRoll' randomizes with each call.

 c.
 What is the lexical scope of `newRoll`?
+  'newRoll' would only be accessible inside the return function.

 ### Task 3 - Stretch Goals